lxqueen/godir/README.md

 ```
 Usage of ./godir:
-  godir -FVqsu -c ./config.toml -o logFile -f htmlFileName.html DIRTree
+  godir WorkPath

+Additional Arguments:
   -F	Force: Force-regenerate all directories, even if no changes have been made.
   -V	Version: Get program version and some extra info.
   -c string
-    	Specify a file to use as the godir config. (default "/home/nsuarez19/.config/godir/config.toml")
+    	Specify a file to use as the godir config. (default "$HOME/.config/godir/config.toml")
   -f string
     	File: Manually set the name of the HTML file containing the directory listing. (default "index.html")
-  -o string
-    	lOgfile: Path to a text file to write program output to (file will be overwritten!).
-Use along with -qq to output to file and not stdout.
   -q	Quiet: Decrease Logging Levels to Warning+
   -qq
     	Super Quiet: Makes the program not output to stdout, only displaying fatal errors.